 When initiating a single ended conversion by setting the ADSC bit in ADCSRA, the conversion starts at the following rising edge of the ADC clock cycle.
+See "Differential Gain Channels" on page 212 for details on differential conversion timing.

 A normal conversion takes 13 ADC clock cycles.
 The first conversion after the ADC is switched on (ADEN in ADCSRA is set) takes 25 ADC clock cycles in order to initialize the analog circuitry.

 The actual sample-and-hold takes place 1.5 ADC clock cycles after the start of a normal conversion and 13.5 ADC clock cycles after the start of an first conversion.
 When a conversion is complete, the result is written to the ADC Data Registers, and ADIF is set.
-In single conversion mode, ADSC is cleared simultaneously.
+In Single Conversion mode, ADSC is cleared simultaneously.
 The software may then set ADSC again, and a new conversion will be initiated on the first rising ADC clock edge.